 Tom Jolliffe looks at ten essential British horror movies…

-We love a good horror film at Flickering Myth (so much so that we’re making own very own with The Baby in the Basket – shooting this September!).
+We love a good horror film at Flickering Myth (so much so that we’re making own very own with The Baby in the Basket).
 Britain has produced many great horror films that are definitely inspiring and we’ve put together a list of 10 essentials for you to check out.
 Grab your running shoes because there are zombies, cenobites and much more on your tail!
 Here are ten essential British horror films…

 Don’t Look Now

 Nicolas Roeg’s iconic psychological chiller is at once an enthralling meditation on grief and also an unnerving and foreboding tale of dangerous obsession.
 Though the film has ended up becoming iconic for its final act reveals as well as its controversial sex scene, it should be best remembered as the work of an exceptional director at his peak.

 Roeg’s background in cinematography means his grasp on visual storytelling is strong and the film is beautifully lensed.
 The Venice locales definitely add to the eye-dazzling lure as do strong representations of colour (particularly red).